 University's due diligence procedures

-If your research proposal or project involves co-investigators from overseas organisations, we must complete financial and capability due diligence checks.
+If your research proposal or project involves co-investigators from other organisations, we may need to complete financial and capability due diligence checks.
 These checks are undertaken to comply with funder requirements and to minimise the University's exposure to risk.

-The following countries are subject to UK government sanctions: Afghanistan, Central African Republic, Guinea-Bissau, Iran, Iraq, Libya, Mali, Myanmar, Nicaragua, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, Zimbabwe.
+The following countries are subject to UK government sanctions: Afghanistan, Belarus, Bosnia and Herzegovina, Burundi, Central African Republic, Democratic Republic of the Congo, Democratic Republic of Korea (North Korea), Guinea, Guinea-Bissau, Iran, Iraq, Libya, Mali, Mayanmar, Nicaragua, Russia, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, Zimbabwe.

 If your proposal involves collaborating with institutions in any of these countries, please contact the Due Diligence team to discuss at the earliest opportunity.
 Email email@example.com.

 Proposal development stage

 If your proposal involves one or more partners as collaborating investigators (Co-Is), you must alert the due diligence team: Email firstname.lastname@example.org or notify your Pre-Award Development Officer.

 You will be invited to complete the pre-award due diligence questionnaire by the University’s Due Diligence and Compliance Officer.
 This questionnaire asks for basic information about the project and the collaborator(s) and allows the due diligence team to determine what level of checks, if any, must be applied to the collaborator(s).
 You must complete the questionnaire for every new proposal, even if you have already worked with the partner(s) on previous projects.